Apeami/Quiz-chatbot/README.md

 # Quiz-chatbot
 Questions in Trivial Pursuit and pub quizzes

 The main file is question_ancerer.py.
 If you run that then you will have the program.
 The way it works is that it will ask for input and you ask a question.
-If it is good than it should provide a decent ancer from the internet.
+If the question is written correctly, then it should provide a decent ancer from the internet.

 This thing works by decoding the question into the subject, details, question word and secondary information.
 Then it looks for a wikipedia article on the topic and then searches that for the ancer.
 There are three types of questions that I have made it process.
 In the code I sort them and process it depending on the type.